Fadlyg/ParkirUang/README.md

 # ParkirUang
-is a simple CLI-based personal finance tracker built with Java and SQLite.
+**Parkir Uang** is a simple CLI-based personal finance tracker built with Java and SQLite.
 It helps you record income and expenses, view monthly summaries, and calculate your saving rate — all from the command line.

 ## Features (MVP)